 You’ll want to send the recipes to test groups.
 Find about 100 fans and put them into groups and send each a different recipe.
-Select a range of recipe testers (based on location, skill level, age, etc.) Let them test your recipes and provide feedback so the recipes become perfected.
+Provide them a recipes take their feedback so the recipes become perfected.
 This is a great way to were taken into consideration tips you can include on the recipe such as altitude and different baking techniques.

 Hire a VA to help and contributors and republishing old content to help keep your blog going while you are taking on the task of a cookbook.

 Benefits of being a published cookbook author: helps EAT with Google, gives you authority when working with brands and having a product that is yours to share with your audience.

 Listen to episode 037 as we learn about custom products to create brand awareness with Barbara Hobart.

 Welcome to Eat Blog Talk, where food bloggers come to get their fill of the latest tips, tricks, and insights into the world of food blogging.
 If you feel that hunger for information, we’ll provide you with the tools you need to add value to your blog.
 And we’ll also ensure you’re taking care of yourself, because food blogging is a demanding job.
 Now, please welcome your host, Megan Porta.